yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 If you updated from a previous version, the overlay may be invisible.
 Just select `Overlay Options > Reset Overlay` to make it visible again.

 {{< imgs
-	"./overlay.png| Set as you see fit.
-(13 Sentinels: Aegis Rim)"
+	"./settings1.png| Set as you see fit.
+(Cooking Mama: Cookstar)"
   >}}

 While playing a game you can select Settings from the left menu, or select it from the main menu.